catid/lllm/dataset/README.md

 The scripts convert downloaded HuggingFace datasets into our format by tokenizing the text and storing it in a custom format.

-Benchmark results:

-The Fineweb-Edu 1.5T dataset sharded across 4 machines takes 570GB disk space per node.
-Downloading from huggingface and sharding to disk across the whole cluster takes about 6 hours (gigabit Internet) by running one (generated) bash script on the master node.
-Takes 2 hours if the files are on local NAS.

 ## [Optional] Install the C++ dataloader package